Realme Narzo 20 Pro: Camera

 The phone has a 48 megapixel AI quad rear camera setup with an f/1.8 lens.
-It also has a 16 megapixel Sony wide-angle selfie camera with an f/2.1 lens.
+In the front it has a 16 megapixel Sony wide-angle selfie camera with an f/2.1 lens.

 Reception

 The phone received mixed reviews from critics.
-Times Now praised the phone for its battery, overall smooth performance but criticized its camera performance.
-The Indian Express described it as a gaming phone praising its smooth display, quick charging.
+Times Now praised the phone for its battery life, overall smooth performance but criticized its camera performance.
+The Indian Express described it as a gaming phone praising its smooth display and quick charging.